pingcap/docs/tidb-cloud/changefeed-sink-to-apache-kafka.md

 1. In **Connectivity Method**, select **Private Link**.
 2. Authorize the [AWS Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html#principal-accounts) of TiDB Cloud to create an endpoint for your endpoint service.
 The AWS Principal is provided in the tip on the web page.
-3. Make sure you select the same **Number of AZs** and **AZ IDs of Kafka Deployment**, and fill the same unique ID in **Kafka Advertised Listener Pattern** when you [set up self hosted Kafka Private Link service in AWS](/tidb-cloud/setup-self-hosted-kafka-pls.md) in the **Network** section.
+3. Make sure you select the same **Number of AZs** and **AZ IDs of Kafka Deployment**, and fill the same unique ID in **Kafka Advertised Listener Pattern** when you [Set Up Self-Hosted Kafka Private Link Service in AWS](/tidb-cloud/setup-self-hosted-kafka-pls.md) in the **Network** section.
-4. Fill the **Endpoint Service Name** which is configured in [Setup Self Hosted Kafka Private Link Service in AWS](/tidb-cloud/setup-self-hosted-kafka-pls.md).
+4. Fill in the **Endpoint Service Name** which is configured in [Set Up Self-Hosted Kafka Private Link Service in AWS](/tidb-cloud/setup-self-hosted-kafka-pls.md).
-5. Fill the **Bootstrap Ports**.
+5. Fill in the **Bootstrap Ports**.
 It is recommended that you set at least one port for one AZ.
 You can use commas `,` to separate multiple ports.
 6. Select an **Authentication** option according to your Kafka authentication configuration.

     - If your Kafka does not require authentication, keep the default option **Disable**.